freenas/freenas-docs/userguide/sharing.rst

 The screens for adding an extent and associating a target are the same as described in :ref:`Extents` and :ref:`Targets/Extents`.

-An example of the "Fibre Channel Ports" screen is shown in :numref:`Figure %s <tn_fibre4b>`.
+An example of the :guilabel:`Fibre Channel Ports` screen is shown in :numref:`Figure %s <tn_fibre4b>`.

 .. _tn_fibre4b: